Gergzilla/Slim-Comfy-Pack/README.md

 # Slim-Comfy-Pack
-A slimmed down collection of ComfyUI nodes either from elsewhere, my own creation or my on update
+A slimmed down collection of ComfyUI nodes either from elsewhere, my own creation or updated on my own